JemRF/RF-Documentation/pages/monitoring/pepintroduction.md

 ---

 ## Introduction to PrivateEyePi Monitoring and Control System
-Developer Monitoring
+JemRF offers a general purpose monitoring services fully extensible for the home user and software developer.
+The PrivateEyePi server provides simple sensor monitoring as well as interacts with your local Raspberry Pi applications for near real time alerts and control actions.

-JemRF also offers a general purpose monitoring services fully extensible for the home user and software developer.
-Uniquely secure on our PrivateEyePi server.
+Our goal is to stimulate interest in home and DIY electronics that could lead to great projects or new career opportunities.
+We want to help those interested in learning electronics with working examples from how to make a temperature sensor, to how to build a home alarm system.
-PrivateEyePi provides simple sensor monitoring as well as interacts with your local Raspberry Pi applications for near real time alerts and control actions.
+The PrivateEyePi server is to support the different DIY learning tools provided by our [JemRF Projects Website](https:///projects.jemrf.com).
+There are no charges for monitoring or testing the alarm system or any of the projects.

 The Features of the PrivateEyePi Server are shown here:
 {% include image.html file="PEP How it works.jpg" alt="PEP How it works"%}